 Sofas with storage underneath the seats are great for keeping everything from books to newspapers, and beds with pull out drawers often have the capacity to store spare bed sheets and pillow covers.

-You can always customise your own chair like this fabulous little kiddos chair from Craptastic blog.
+You can always customise your own chair like this fabulous little kiddos chair.

 Now, you can buy many desks, cabinets and other bulky items with hidden compartments which pull out to reveal plenty of extra storage space.